How To Write a Cover Letter

 'As an IT professional with several years of experience in the tech industry, I learned that the best way to become successful was to use the resources I had by employing an attitude of empowerment and well-defined objectives.'

-'I am very interested in the entry-level position that is available at Baku Holdings, Inc. I recently graduated from Singa University and my courses in business, investments and finance have equipped me with a strong foundation upon which I plan to build my career.'
+'I am very interested in the entry-level position that is available at Lion Holdings Pte Ltd. I recently graduated from Singa University and my courses in business, investments and finance have equipped me with a strong foundation upon which I plan to build my career.'

 4. Include a body paragraph about your background information